 Behaviorism’s emphasis on objectivity and focus on external behavior had pulled psychologists’ attention away from the mind for a prolonged period of time.
 The early work of the humanistic psychologists redirected attention to the individual human as a whole, and as a conscious and self-aware being.
 By the 1950s, new disciplinary perspectives in linguistics, neuroscience, and computer science were emerging, and these areas revived interest in the mind as a focus of scientific inquiry.
 This particular perspective has come to be known as the cognitive revolution (Miller, 2003).
 By 1967, Ulric Neisser published the first textbook entitled Cognitive Psychology, which served as a core text in cognitive psychology courses around the country (Thorne & Henley, 2005).

-Although no one person is entirely responsible for starting the cognitive revolution, Noam Chomsky was very influential in the early days of this movement ([link]).
+Although no one person is entirely responsible for starting the cognitive revolution, Noam Chomsky was very influential in the early days of this movement (Figure).
 Chomsky (1928–), an American linguist, was dissatisfied with the influence that behaviorism had had on psychology.
 He believed that psychology’s focus on behavior was short-sighted and that the field had to re-incorporate mental functioning into its purview if it were to offer any meaningful contributions to understanding behavior (Miller, 2003).

 European psychology had never really been as influenced by behaviorism as had American psychology; and thus, the cognitive revolution helped reestablish lines of communication between European psychologists and their American counterparts.
 Furthermore, psychologists began to cooperate with scientists in other fields, like anthropology, linguistics, computer science, and neuroscience, among others.
 This interdisciplinary approach often was referred to as the cognitive sciences, and the influence and prominence of this particular perspective resonates in modern-day psychology (Miller, 2003).

 Culture has important impacts on individuals and social psychology, yet the effects of culture on psychology are under-studied.
 There is a risk that psychological theories and data derived from white, American settings could be assumed to apply to individuals and social groups from other cultures and this is unlikely to be true (Betancourt & López, 1993).
 One weakness in the field of cross-cultural psychology is that in looking for differences in psychological attributes across cultures, there remains a need to go beyond simple descriptive statistics (Betancourt & López, 1993).
 In this sense, it has remained a descriptive science, rather than one seeking to determine cause and effect.
-For example, a study of characteristics of individuals seeking treatment for a binge eating disorder in Hispanic American, African American, and Caucasian American individuals found significant differences between groups (Franko et al., 2012).
+For example, a study of characteristics of individuals seeking treatment for a binge eating disorder in Latinx, African American, and Caucasian individuals found significant differences between groups (Franko et al., 2012).
 The study concluded that results from studying any one of the groups could not be extended to the other groups, and yet potential causes of the differences were not measured.

 This history of multicultural psychology in the United States is a long one.
 The role of African American psychologists in researching the cultural differences between African American individual and social psychology is but one example.
 In 1920, Cecil Sumner was the first African American to receive a PhD in psychology in the United States.
 Sumner established a psychology degree program at Howard University, leading to the education of a new generation of African American psychologists (Black, Spence, and Omari, 2004).
 Much of the work of early African American psychologists (and a general focus of much work in first half of the 20th century in psychology in the United States) was dedicated to testing and intelligence testing in particular (Black et al., 2004).
 That emphasis has continued, particularly because of the importance of testing in determining opportunities for children, but other areas of exploration in African-American psychology research include learning style, sense of community and belonging, and spiritualism (Black et al., 2004).